spydx/equinor-ctf-2024/writeups/web/EPT Security Hub/Equisør/README.md

 by fluffyhake

 ## Solution
-By looking through the responses from the webserver when requesting a password reset, we see answers for security questions.
-By putting answers into the Forgot Password form we can reset `klarz` password and get the flag.
+ Answers for security questions are found in the response when doing a password reset.
+We can change `klarz` password by using these answers.
+When we log in with the new password the flag is shown.

 ### Example